PanGalacticTech/project_template/[1]HL_requirements_capture.md

 a/ steady power usage of 20W 1.7A at 12V (Maxxon AMax 32 236668	Graphite brushes, 20 Watt) <br>
 b/ peak power usage of 69W 5.7A at 12V (when motor stalled) <br>
 c/ 5V power for the Raspberry pis, typically 2.5A per Raspberry Pi; four raspberry pi connections, 1 connection for power to nano iot 33 monitoring chip. <br>

+#### General Specifications/Requirements
+_These specifications are going to be valid for most projects developed using this framework_
+> Circuit should be protected from reverse supply voltages.
+> Circuit should be fuse protected

 ### Design Tradeoffs